Very fast Bayesian Additive Regression Trees on GPU: Implementation of BART on GPU

 \subsection{Representation of variables}

 \paragraph{Trees}

 My goal is representing the trees in computer memory with a few large matrices of fixed size.
 The simplest way of doing this is with a heap, illustrated in \autoref{fig:heaptree}.

 Each tree is represented by 3 arrays, separately holding the axis and splitting point for decision nodes, and the value for leaf nodes.
 The arrays are fixed in size, and each index corresponds to a potential node in the tree.
-The indices are assigned in order, starting from 1, top to bottom, left to right (like reading text), imagining a full, balanced binary tree with the maximum allowed depth.
-The entries corresponding to nodes not actually present in the tree are ignored, as are respectively the axis and cutpoint entries/the value entry corresponding to leaf/decision nodes.
+The indices are assigned to the (potential) tree nodes in order, starting from 1, top to bottom, left to right (like reading text), imagining a full, balanced binary tree with the maximum allowed depth.
+The entries corresponding to nodes not actually present in the tree are ignored, as are the axis and cutpoint entries (resp.\ the leaf value entry) corresponding to leaf (resp.\ decision) nodes.
 I fix the convention that the cutpoints start from 1, and that a 0 value in the cutpoint array entry marks the node as a leaf.
-The set of trees is represented by 3 matrices where each row is a single tree array.
+The set of trees is then represented by 3 matrices where each row is a single tree array.
 I set as default, and always use in this article, maximum depth $D=6$, where $D=1$ for a root-only tree.
+See \autoref{sec:impldetails} for an analysis of the size of this representation.